salsabilapl/Onion-Price-Prediction/README.md

 ## Flow Description
 1. The user creates an IBM Watson Studio Service on IBM Cloud.
 2. The user creates an IBM Cloud Object Storage Service and adds that to Watson Studio.
-3. The user uploads the student adaptability level in online education data file into Watson Studio.
+3. The user uploads the onion price data file into Watson Studio.
-4. The user creates an AutoAI Experiment to predict student adaptability level on Watson Studio
+4. The user creates an AutoAI Experiment to predict onion price on Watson Studio
 5. AutoAI uses Watson Machine Learning to create several models, and the user deploys the best performing model.

 ## Included components